 Also be sure to visit:

-- CardboardChristmas.com™, a careful cross-reference of the most useful and reliable web resources about cardboard Christmas houses.
-We have also added a forum for asking and answering questions, and collecting information about these houses.
+- CardboardChristmas.comTM, a careful cross-reference of the most useful and reliable web resources about cardboard Christmas "putz" houses.
+We have also added a discussion forum for asking and answering questions, and collecting information about these houses.
 Several of the country's most respected collectors, restorers, and putz house builders participate, and the tone is always encouraging.

-- OldChristmasTreeLights.com, the Internet's largest guide to collecting Christmas tree lighting.
+- OldChristmasTreeLights.comTM, the Internet's largest guide to collecting Christmas tree lighting.
 Additional features include:

 As always, our hope is that the resources we have so far can continue helping you and your family (as Dickens said of Scrooge):